 Practicing making a chain is the best and easiest way for you to start training on your basic crochet skills like holding a hook, holding the yarn, and keeping an even tension throughout the whole process.
 And, you can use your practice chains as cute bracelets, eyeglasses holders, or hair ties!

-While you are practicing your chain remember: chain is not just a long loopy string you use to start your project, it’s also used as a part of many other stitches, especially lacy ones, as well as a spacer for bobble, shell and other cluster stitches.
+While you are practicing your chain remember: the chain is not just a long loopy string you use to start your project, it’s also used as a part of many other stitches, especially lacy ones, as well as a turning chain, a spacer for bobble, shell and other cluster stitches.
+In patterns, the chain that begins the project is often called the “foundation chain”, “beginning chain”, or a “starting chain”.

 Here is how you make a beginner crochet chain stitch: